harrwinraoapps/emagazine/content/post/group_two/Bhajan By Saahaana Sree/index.md

 ---

-The story of Lord Vishnu, when the Lords and demons were churning the ocean, they derived the sweet nectar of immortality, the Amirtha.
-Along with the Amirtha became a beautiful maiden.
-She was Lakshmi.
+Here is a story of Lord Vishnu.
+There was a time when the Devas (Lords) and Asuras (demons) were churning the ocean.
+Eventually, they derived the sweet nectar of immortality, the Amritham.
+Along with the Amritham, came a beautiful maiden.
+She was none other than Goddess Lakshmi.

-Lakshmi saw Mahavishnu in Indraloka and married him.
-He became Shreenatha, beloved of fortune.
-Vishnu placed the symbol of Lakshmi on his chest.
+Goddess Lakshmi saw Mahavishnu in Indraloka and married Him.
+He became Shreenatha, the beloved of fortune.
+Lord Vishnu placed the symbol of Goddess Lakshmi on His chest.

 ---